ryuichiueda/slides_marp/advanced_vision/lesson8e.md

 ## GLIDE[[Nichol 2021]](https://arxiv.org/abs/2112.10741)

 - Acronym for Guided Language to Image Diffusion for generation and editing.
-- Poor generation
-- "A Diffusion Model for Language-Guided Image Generation and Editing"
+    - Where is generation?
-- Using natural language and [classifier-less guidance] (lesson4-2.html#5) to generate images using a diffusion model
+- Using natural language and [classifier-free guidance](lesson4-2.html#5) to generate images using a diffusion model
     - (Other methods, such as CLIP guidance, were also tried, but the classifier-less approach produced better results.)
     - Encoding natural language is used as labels for classifier-less guidance
     - U-Net structure
 - Generated image: Figure 1 in the paper
 - Fine-tuning allows for partial image modification with text (image inpainting): Figures 2, 3, and 4 in the paper